Noisy Simon Period Finding: Theoretical Error Handling for Simon's Algorithm

 \section{Theoretical Error Handling for Simon's Algorithm}

 It is well-known~\cite{MontanaroW16} that period finding for $n$-bit Simon functions classically requires time $\Omega(2^{\frac n 2})$.
 So despite the hardness results of \cref{sec:reduction} we may still hope that even error-prone quantum measurements lead to period finding speedups.
 Indeed, it is also known that for any fixed $\tau < \frac 1 2 $ the BKW algorithm~\cite{STOC:BluKalWas00} solves $\LPN_{n, \tau}$ --- and thus by \cref{theo:equivalence} also $\LSN_{n, \tau}$ --- in time $2^{\bigO\big(\frac{n}{\log n}\big)}$.
-This implies that asymptotically the combination of smoothed quantum measurements together with a suitable LPN-solver already outperforms classical period finding.
+This implies that asymptotically the combination of LSN samples together with a suitable LPN-solver already outperforms classical period finding.

-In this work, we focus on the LPN-solvers of Esser, Kübler, May~\cite{C:EssKubMay17} rather than the class of BKW-type solvers~\cite{STOC:BluKalWas00,AC:GuoJohLon14,C:KirFou15,C:EHKMS18}, since they have a simple description and runtime analysis, are easy to implement, have low memory consumption, are sufficiently powerful for showing quantum advantage even for large errors $\tau(n) < \frac 12$, and finally they are practically best for the \IBMQ\ error rates $\tau(n) \in [0.09, 0.13]$.
+In this work, we focus on the LPN-solvers of Esser, Kübler, May~\cite{C:EssKubMay17} rather than the class of BKW-type solvers~\cite{STOC:BluKalWas00,AC:GuoJohLon14,C:KirFou15,C:EHKMS18}, since they have a simple description and runtime analysis, are easy to implement, have low memory consumption, are sufficiently powerful for showing quantum advantage even for large errors $\tau < \frac 12$, and finally they are practically best for the \IBMQ\ error rates $\tau \in [0.09, 0.13]$.

 We start with the analysis of the \textsc{Pooled Gauss} algorithm~\cite{C:EssKubMay17}. \textsc{Pooled Gauss} solves $\LPN_{n, \tau}$ in time $\tilde{\Theta}\left( 2^{\log\left(\frac{1}{1-\tau}\right)\cdot n} \right)$ using $\tilde{\Theta}\left( n^2 \right)$ samples.